The talent-free zone

 He says that since the early 1990s, only a handful of new MPs have shown promise, and most of them ended up blotting their copy book.

-Now it is interesting to look at the top ranked new on Labour's 2005 list.
+Now it is interesting to look at the top ranked new candidates on Labour’s 2005 list.
 After Shane Jones at 27 we have the next six new candidates:

 STREET, Maryan – female, gay